raniaamina/LibreOffice-Content-Generator/README.md

 # LibreOffice AI Content Generator

 This is simple python macro script for LibreOffice to help you generate content from selected words/sentences with OpenAI.
+The latest update allow you to do more;
+- Generate Content
+- Translate to other language
+- Summarize long content
+- Improve content
+- Other custom task (solve math question and much more)

 ## Requirements
 - APSO (Alternative Python Script Organizer), get here [Apso Gitlab](https://gitlab.com/jmzambon/apso/)
 - OpenAI API Key, get here: [OpenAI Platform](https://platform.openai.com/account/api-keys)
-- zenity for handle progressbar
+- zenity for handle progressbar (optional)
 - Some Python Modules;
     - python-dotenv
     - openai
+    - python-dotenv
+    - tkinter
 - Little knowledge of LibreOffice macros and python

 ## Usage